 The music performance minor combines courses in music theory, music history, and world music with practical application through ensemble participation and applied music study.
 This combination of the academic and the practical offers students a more profound understanding of the art of music, and in a broader sense, an introduction to cultural development and the communication of ideas.
 A total of 15 credit hours from the suggested list of courses must be earned for the minor, with three credits in music theory and three credits from ensemble participation, required.
-Students can substitute 3 credits of Applied Music for three credits of ensemble, upon approval from Performing and Visual Arts department.
+Students can substitute 3 credits of Applied Music for three credits of ensemble, upon approval from the department of performing arts.

 Notes about this minor: